Peucedanum , Qián Hú, 前胡,

 Taste: Bitter • Pungent Toxicity:

-Contraindications: Yin deficient cough
+Contraindications: Yin deficiency cough

 Typical Dosage: 6g to 10g Guidelines